myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Dev to provide GitHub repo for Samples and a list of samples that should be linked here in docs.
 ```

-- Example link 1: Short description of what the sample provides.
+- Sample App: We should describe and link to our sample app as the first example.
-- Example link 2: Short description of what the sample provides.
+- Another Example link: Short description of what the sample provides.

 ### Best practices